Fred Allen: Closing the AlleyThe Fred Allen Show was radio's top-rated show of the 1946–47 season. Allen was able to negotiate a lucrative new contract as a result not only of the show's success but also in large measure to NBC's anxiety to keep more of its stars from joining Jack Benny in a wholesale defection to CBS as well as to retain its services for its rapidly-expanding television programming. The CBS talent raids broke up NBC's hit Sunday night, and Benny also convinced George Burns and Gracie Allen and Bing Crosby to join his move.

-But a year later, Fred Allen was knocked off his perch, not by a talent raid but by a show on a third rival network, ABC (the former NBC Blue network).
+However, a year later, Fred Allen was knocked off his perch not by a talent raid but by a show on a third rival network, ABC (the former NBC Blue network).
 The quiz show Stop the Music, hosted by Bert Parks (debuted 1948), required listeners to participate live by telephone.
-The show became a big enough hit to break into Allen's grip on that Sunday-night time slot.
-At first, Allen fought fire with his own kind of fire: he offered $5,000 to any listener getting a call from Stop the Music or any similar game show while listening to The Fred Allen Show.
-He never had to pay up, nor was he shy about lampooning the game-show phenomenon (especially a riotous parody of another quiz show Parks hosted, lancing Break the Bank in a routine called "Break the Contestant" in which players didn't receive a thing but were compelled to give up possessions when they blew a question).
+The show became a big enough hit to break into Allen's grip on that Sunday night-time slot.
+At first, Allen fought fire with his own kind of fire: he offered $5,000 to listeners getting a call from Stop the Music or any similar game show while they listened to The Fred Allen Show.
+He never had to pay up, and he was not shy about lampooning the game-show phenomenon (especially a riotous parody of another quiz show that Parks hosted by launching Break the Bank in a routine called "Break the Contestant" in which players did not receive a thing but were compelled to give up possessions when they blew a question).

-Unfortunately, Allen fell to number 38 in the radio ratings, his fall compounded by the rise of television in many major cities.
-By this time, he had changed the show again somewhat, changing the famed "Allen's Alley" skits to take place on "Main Street," and rotating a new character or two in and out of the lineup.
+Unfortunately, Allen fell to number 38 in the radio ratings, which was compounded by the rise of television in many major cities.
+By then, he had changed the show again somewhat with the famed "Allen's Alley" skits now taking place on "Main Street" and rotating a new character or two in and out of the lineup.
 He stepped down from radio again in 1949, at the end of his show's regular season, as much under his doctor's orders (for Allen's continued hypertension) as because of his slipping ratings.
-He decided to take a year off, but it did more for his health than his career; after the June 26, 1949 show, on which Henry Morgan and Jack Benny guested, Fred Allen never hosted another radio show full-time again.
+He decided to take a year off, but it did more for his health than his career.
+After the June 26, 1949 show on which Henry Morgan and Jack Benny guested, Allen never hosted another radio show full-time again.